Pachwenko/dotfiles2/README.md

 stow -D *
 ```

-### Useful key mappings
+### Useful Neovim key mappings
+First, to run neovim with my profile do `NVIM_APPNAME=patricks_neovim nvim`

-If you hit the leader it will show possible keys combinations!
+NOTE: If you hit any key neovim will show possible keys combinations on the bottom of the editor automagically!

 ##### [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua)
 - File Browser:   <leader>tr